 Despite Summer Snow, Greenland Is Still Melting

-Recent summers on the vast, white expanse of the Greenland Ice Sheet have featured some spectacular ice melt, including an alarming period in 2012 when nearly the whole surface showed signs of melt.
+Recent summers on the vast, white expanse of the Greenland ice sheet have featured some spectacular ice melt, including an alarming period in 2012 when nearly the whole surface showed signs of melt.
 But this summer has instead seen several bouts of snow, staving off a big summer melt.
 So what gives?

 Meltwater lakes poke through a surface of fresh snow after a summer snowstorm in Greenland.
 The snow helped to briefly stymie summer melt.